Jason Alexander: 2010–present

+He starred as Cosmo in the 2011 live action film A Fairly Odd Movie: Grow Up, Timmy Turner!.
+In 2011, Alexander was the guest star in an episode of Harry's Law, playing a high school teacher bringing a wrongful dismissal suit.
+In 2015, he replaced Larry David as the lead in David's Broadway play Fish in the Dark.
+He co-starred opposite Sherie Rene Scott in the 2017 world premiere of John Patrick Shanley's The Portuguese Kid at the Manhattan Theatre Club.
 In 2018, Alexander played Olix the bartender in The Orville.
 The same year, he portrayed Gene Lundy, a drama teacher, on two episodes of Young Sheldon.
 In 2020, 2021 and 2022, he reprised the role of Gene Lundy on one episode.

 In 2019, Alexander appeared on The Marvelous Mrs. Maisel as Asher Friedman, a blacklisted Broadway playwright who is an old friend of Midge Maisel's father Abe Weissman.
+He won the Daytime Emmy Award for Outstanding Original Song for "The Bad Guys?" on Brainwashed By Toons (2020).
+In 2020, Alexander hosted the Saturday Night Seder, an online Passover Seder that featured many celebrities and benefited the CDC Foundation.